2016 6 Hours of Nürburgring: Race

 The fifth (and final) full course yellow was shown to allow marshals to remove the debris from Jani's car.
 All cars elected to make pit stops during the full course yellow.
 Bernhard relieved Webber of his driving duties in the No. 1 Porsche and remained the leader at the restart six minutes later.
 The No. 2 Porsche was shown a black and orange flag, requiring it to make a pit stop for repairs to its left-rear corner, and reemerged in fourth position.
 Second-placed LMP2 driver Bruno Senna went into gravel and grass but rejoined without any significant damage.
 Throughout the remainder of the event, Bernhard kept the overall lead and took the first victory of the season for the No. 1 Porsche, and its first since the 2015 6 Hours of Shanghai.
 The No. 8 Audi finished in second, ahead of the team's No. 7 car in third.
 The No. 36 Signatech Alpine car of Menzes, Lapierre, and Richelmi secured the victory in LMP2, and their third consecutive victory of the year, 16 seconds ahead of second-placed No. 43 RGR Sport car.
 AF Corse's No. 51 Ferrari in LMGTE Pro clinched its first victory of the season, the first of Calado's career and the 13th for Bruni, followed 47 seconds later by teammates Bird and Rigon in second place by teammates.
-Upon taking the lead from KCMG and holding it for the last 48 laps, Lamy, Lauda and Dalla Lana clinched Aston Martin's second victory in LMGTE Am, ahead of Perrodo, Collard and Agias in the No. 83 AF Corse car.
+Upon taking the lead from KCMG and holding it for the last 48 laps, Lamy, Lauda and Dalla Lana were untroubled and clinched Aston Martin's second victory in LMGTE Am, ahead of Perrodo, Collard and Agias in the No. 83 AF Corse car.
 KCMG's No. 78 Porsche initially finished second but was disqualified when it was discovered that the car's minimum ride height was not compliant with the regulations.